2021 & the Rise of Ransomware as a Service (RaaS)

 - In June, cyberattack on JBS S.A., a multinational meat producer, shut down a quarter of American beef production for two days as the company shut down its computer systems to contain the incident

 - Colonial Pipeline was forced to shut off gasoline delivery to much of the Eastern Seaboard in May due to a cyberattack, resulting in shortages across the South.
 In the same month, a hacker took down the databases of a San Diego medical system for two weeks

 - Hackers claimed to have stolen 500 gigabytes of data, including contracts and non-disclosure agreements, from the Houston Rockets in April

 - In March, CNA Financial Corp, one of the country's top insurance companies, was locked out of its network for about two weeks due to a security compromise

 - In February, hackers gained access to an Oldsmar, Florida, water-treatment plant, temporarily boosting lye levels in drinking water to unsafe levels.

 - Of course, there are others

 Despite the facts that practically every industry has had to cope with ransomware gangs in the past years, the federal sector outperformed all others.
+2021 has seen a lot of activity, there are a few significant data breaches over the last three years, proving that no company (no matter how large) is 100% safe.
 Healthcare, industrial goods, and services come in second and third, respectively.
 Here are some of the most common ransomware variants in 2020-2021.

 Advanced persistent threat (APT) groups, which are often under government control and focus on longer-term cyber-attacks in which threat actors acquire access to a network and remain undiscovered for an extended length of time, can be involved in nation-state threat activities.